Library Research Guides

 Extensive biographical information on women lawyers in America, with bibliographies, some primary source texts, and numerous links.

-• A Guide to the Police Forces of England and Wales, Ian Bridgely and Clive Emlsey, Open University
+• International Centre for the History of Crime, Policing, and Justice, Ian Bridgely and Clive Emlsey, Open University